NeoJax/phase-2-challenge/part-4/quiz.md

 When you run a command in the terminal, where does BASH look for that command?
+BASH Looks into the current $PATH

 On a UNIX computer, how do you stop a running process?

 What packages do you have installed via homebrew?
+I'm not sure if you are asking how to list that or what i have installed so I will put both down.

 On a UNIX computer, how do you find the process id of a running process?

 In a terminal, what does control-c do?
+It stops whatever is currently running in the terminal.

 What would be the result of typing the following commands?
 $ cd /Users/steve